benschac/data-structures-algorithms/stack/README.md

 ### Implementation

 #### Node
-Is the underlying data store in the stack.
+A node is the underlying data store in the stack.
 It holds a data value (which it gets from an argument) and a pointer to the previous node.

 ```javascript
 class Node {